 The perk seeks to draw new talent by presenting a benefits package that is relevant to new hires, as opposed to the traditional retirement and health plans.

 Similarly, Starbucks partnered with Arizona State University’s online program to offer full-time and part-time employees an opportunity to get their bachelor's degree at no cost.
 The Coffee conglomerate plans to help over 25,000 employees graduate by 2025 -- costing about $250 million.

-While the student loan benefits will no doubt help recent college graduates stay on track with their loan repayments, the amount of student loan debt that exists and continues to grow will hardly be affected by these changes.
+While the student loan benefits will no doubt help employers attract and retain employees, the amount of student loan debt that exists and continues to grow will hardly be affected by these changes.